-MODERA SLAVERY Maintain consistent delivery of a modern slavery & human trafficking awareness raising programme with key stakeholders.
+Maintain consistent delivery of a modern slavery & human trafficking awareness raising programme with key stakeholders.

-- Implement the second phase of the supplier engagement programme: ProActis supplier management platform, including BRE 6002 assessment process. - Continue to develop supplier education partnerships with 100% of those identified as high risk through our MS risk mapping processes. - Engage in proactive MS education programmes with those suppliers who have identified issues or expressed concerns. - Ensure that 100% of employees in UK & Belgian business operations are exposed to modern slavery training; how to spot the signs, how to report swiftly & safely, and Marshalls response to modern slavery - Ensure that 100% of all inductions for temporary labour include modern slavery training. - Engage temporary labour providers in Marshalls extended network and continue to push to for increased education by those companies. - Increase the number of tactically placed Modern Slavery Ambassadors within business operations by 20% and support all Modern Slavery Ambassadors in their specific programme of activity. - Ensure that the 350 key individuals involved in supply and demand chain management continue to receive additional training, human rights updates and notifications regarding modern slavery and human trafficking.
+- Ensure that 100% of employees in UK & Belgian business operations are exposed to modern slavery training; how to spot the signs, how to report swiftly & safely, and Marshalls response to modern slavery - Ensure that 100% of all inductions for temporary labor include modern slavery training. - Engage temporary labour providers in Marshalls extended network and continue to push to for increased education by those companies. - Increase the number of tactically placed Modern Slavery Ambassadors within business operations by 20% and support all Modern Slavery Ambassadors in their specific programme of activity. - Ensure that the 350 key individuals involved in supply and demand chain management continue to receive additional training, human rights updates and notifications regarding modern slavery and human trafficking.